tencentyun/intlcloud-documents/product/域名与网站/网站备案/条款与公告/备案相关条款/各省局管要求_intl.md

 2. The websites under the name of an entity applicant that have been filed shall be able to open normally, and the website filing number and the link to the homepage of the Ministry of Industry and Information Technology shall be listed at the bottom of the website.
 3. The mobile phone number location shall be Liaoning province.

-## Filing requirements of Shaanxi Communications Administration Bureau
+## Filing Requirements of Shaanxi Communications Administration Bureau
 Individual:
 1. The domain name owner must be the filing applicant.
 2. The access to the website shall not be enabled before the website filing is successfully completed.